 There are two types of delivery failures you can encounter when sending outbound email.
-You can think of them as synchronous and asynchronous.

 - A synchronous failure occurs when the remote mail server rejects our message during our conversation with it.

 - An asynchronous failure occurs when the remote mail server accepts our message and then later returns it by sending an NDR (Non Delivery Report) to the return path of the message.
 In this situation, since the remote mail server accepted our message successfully, we initially believe that the outbound message has been delivered.
 It is not until we receive a later failure notification from the remote server that we know the outbound message has failed.
 This is what is typically referred to as a bounce.

 Why Are Some Failures Synchronous And Others Asynchronous?

 This is up to the sole discretion of the receiving server.
 One reason a server may wish to return asynchronous failures is to prevent dictionary attacks on itself.
 If the server accepts email for any address on one of its domains, it is not possible for a remote agent to poll the server for "good"/valid addresses.

 Most mail servers naturally handle synchronous failures because the remote mail server outright refuses to accept your outbound message.

 Handling asynchronous failures has traditionally been more complex because the SMTP protocol requires asynchronous failures to be sent to the return path of the message, rather than to the original sending server.
 The return path is usually the From address, but in automated mailing systems it is typical to set the return path to a common address, where all NDRs/bounces should go.
 Then some process would need to be run to gather these NDRs, parse, and analyze them.